DawidGalarowicz/EUParlTrust/README.md

 Please note that the repository DOES NOT contain the API key used to make translations in EES - Data Cleaning.ipynb due to security/privacy reasons.

+To find out more about the study and the questionnaire, visit http://europeanelectionstudies.net/european-election-studies/ees-2019-study/voter-study-2019.

 <a name="files"/></a>
 ## File Descriptions
 Apart from the README file, there is a number of files in this repository: